On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Acknowledgement

 \section{Acknowledgement}

 The research was supported by European Union’s Horizon 2020 research and innovation programme under grant agreement number 847593 and by The Czech Radioactive Waste Repository Authority (SÚRAO) under grant agreement number SO2020-017.

+The work of J. Kru\v{z}\'ik, D. Hor\'ak and M. B\'{e}re\v{s} is partially supported by the financial support of the European Union under the REFRESH - Research Excellence For REgion Sustainability and High-tech Industries project number \url{CZ.10.03.01/00/22_003/0000048} via the Operational Programme Just Transition.

+The work was partially supported by Grant of SGS No. SP2024/067, VŠB - Technical University of Ostrava, Czech Republic.

-Computational resources were provided by the e-INFRA CZ project (ID:90140), supported by the Ministry of Education, Youth and Sports of the Czech Republic.
-We acknowledge that the results of this research have been achieved using the DECI resource ARCHER2 based in UK at EPCC with support from the PRACE aisbl.
-The work was partially supported by Grant of SGS No. SP2023/067, VŠB - Technical University of Ostrava, Czech Republic.
+Computational resources were provided by the e-INFRA CZ projects ID:90140 and ID:90254, supported by the Ministry of Education, Youth and Sports of the Czech Republic.

+We acknowledge IT4Innovations, Czech Republic, for awarding this pro\-ject access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium.